Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 You’re not alone.
 You’re not lazy.

-You’re navigating an invisible war between your nervous system and your willpower.
+You’re navigating an invisible conflict between your nervous system and your willpower.

 Some days you’ll win by standing up without dizziness.